Diyanet Center of America

 Symposium Committee

-• Fatih Kanca – Associate Professor of Qur’anic Studies; Religious Services Counselor of Türkiye (Washington, DC); Chairman, Diyanet Center of America
+• Fatih Kanca – Associate Professor of Qur’anic Studies; Religious Services Counselor of Türkiye (Washington, DC); Chairman of the Advisory Board, Diyanet Center of America

 • Mürteza Bedir - Professor of Islamic Law, President of ISAM - Centre for Islamic Studies